Qualifying Sea Time for Career Sailors

 Recording Qualifying Seatime towards Yacht rating or Deck Officer with Classic Sailing:

-The sooner you start recording sea time on vessels over 15m the better.
+The sooner you start recording sea time on vessels over 15 metres length on deck the better.
 Even refit work in port has value.

 If all you do is just get proof of time on board, night hours and miles and a skippers signature logged - that is a good start.